MatteoLeonesi/Valorant-Wiki-Inn/README.md

 ## About The Project
 ### (⚠️ Project Work in Progress)
 The aim of the project is to create a valorant wiki where users can check informations and meet other players (social section will be relased in the future).
+If you want be part of the team check the issues and the Contributing section !

-If you want be part of the team check the issues and the Contributing section ! ❤️
+**Thanks [React.js Examples](https://reactjsexample.com/) for posting our repository in your website! here :  [Valorant Wiki](https://reactjsexample.com/a-valorant-wiki-where-users-can-check-informations-and-meet-other-players/)** ❤️

 ## Built With
 * [React & Typescript](https://react-typescript-cheatsheet.netlify.app/)